acdh-oeaw/apis-core-rdf/docs/source/customization.md

 this is not set, the page size defaults to `25`.
 To disable pagination altogether, use `table_pagination = False`.

-The base queryset that is used in the listview, which is then filtered using the django-filters filter, is `model.objects.all()` - but you can override the queryset by creating a custom queryset for your model in `your_app.querysets`.
+The base queryset that is used in the list view, which is then filtered using the django-filters filter, is `model.objects.all()` - but you can override the queryset by creating a custom queryset for your model in `your_app.querysets`.
 The queryset function has to be named